 Care Farming Code of Practice

-As part of our role to i) promote care farming as a quality service provision in health and social care and in special education, and ii) to support care farmers, Care Farming UK is proud to offer the care farming Code of Practice (previously administered by Care Farming UK).
+As part of our role to i) promote care farming as a quality service provision in health and social care and in special education, and ii) to support care farmers, Social Farms & Gardens is proud to offer the care farming Code of Practice (previously administered by Care Farming UK).

 The Code is a clear set of guidelines, intended to meet the requirements of commissioners, clients and other authorities to show that care farms which adhere to the Code are safe, professional and effective service providers.
 The care farming Code of practice is essentially a set of minimum standards which Social Farms & Gardens are encouraging all care farmers (including farm and garden sites offering other green care services such as STH and Animal Assisted Therapies) to adopt and costs £60 annually to access.

 The Code is divided into 3 sections as an aid to grouping the issues and evidence: